Unleavened Faith Logo

 At the Lord’s death round about 1800, 6:00 PM for some, an earthquake happens.
 Judas’ limb breaks, tree falls, rope snaps, six of one, half a dozen of another, take your pick.
 His bloated body falls and burst open.

-Now unless you just want to belittle and disparage the Bible, there is nothing unreasonable to this scenario.
+Now, unless you just want to belittle and disparage the Bible, there is nothing unreasonable about this scenario.
 Peter, in Acts as recorded by Luke, just assumes or knows that everyone being spoken to knows that Judas hung himself simply moves on to the end results.
 I do not know how else you could account for him “falling headlong, he burst asunder in the midst, and all his bowels gushed out.”

 I realize that many will not show any affection toward having any kind of logical answer to this question.